Hundreds of Thousands March For Gun Control Across The U.S.

 The march officially began at noon, but protesters started gathering along Pennsylvania Avenue near the U.S. Capitol building early Saturday morning, as the event's organizers expected the turnout to exceed 500,000 participants.
 The event in Washington is one of more than 800 happening coast to coast to push for stricter gun laws.

 In the U.S. capital, chants of "vote them out" rang out in between dozens of student speakers from elementary to high school age, including several survivors of the Parkland shooting and Martin Luther King Jr.'s granddaughter.
-There were also performances by Miley Cyrus and Ariana Grande.
+There were also performances by Jennifer Hudson, Miley Cyrus and Ariana Grande.

 Student speakers used the national stage to call for an assault weapons ban, limits on high capacity magazines and universal background checks.
 They also mobilized young people to register to vote.